 Exemptions and Special Cases

 Some businesses are not taxed or have special rules.
-These include:
+These include exempt entities such as:

 Qualifying Free Zone Entities

-Free zone entities that meet certain conditions may not have to pay corporate tax on certain income.
+Free zone companies that meet certain conditions may not have to pay corporate tax on certain income.

 Government Entities and Natural Persons